 The stamp duty is charged by the Malaysian government.
 You will have to pay RM1 for every RM1,000 rounded up to the nearest ringgit subject to a maximum value of RM200.

 The clearing fee is charged by the exchange’s clearinghouse – Bursa Malaysia.
 The fee is 0.03% of the contract value or value of shares subject to a maximum of RM1,000.

 In my experience, these fees will set you back by about 0.25% per trade.
 More if you trade below the minimum threshold of RM8K.

 With that in mind, ideally I would recommend you start with RM8K, but of course, I realize that not everyone starting out is comfortable spending such an amount, which is why the lowest amount one should use to execute a trade would be in my humble opinion RM3K.

 Picking your stocks

 Attending a company’s AGM such as Nestle’s will usually provide you with some pretty awesome door gifts.
-An example would be this year’s door gift back in April (read about it HERE).
-This method is as simple as they come and will only work if the stock is held for the long term and it is a steady and huge rock like Nestle.
+A comprehensive list of door gifts from AGMs can be found hERE.
+This method is as simple as they come and will only work if the stock is held for the long term and it is a steady and huge rock-like Nestle.

 There are tons of other valuation methods out there and I urge you to study them extensively and decide on a few that suits your risk appetite and attitude towards stock investment.